craftingcity/RollHighOrDie/Core RHoD/Character Rules/Skills.md

 #### Bureaucracy
 > Bureaucracy is the understanding of organizational operation.
 #### Culture
-> Culture is the understanding of
+> Culture is the understanding of norms and ideology.
 #### Engineering
+> Engineering is the understa
 #### Medical
 #### Natural